Spain > Tenerife

 Tenerife's main attraction is its ideal weather, which offers warm sunny days all year round and allows visitors to enjoy the beautiful beaches in all seasons.
 There are plenty of great beaches, lively resorts, charming ports and villages, and even a volcano to explore in the centre of the island.

-Water sports are another popular attraction: windsurfers and kite surfers will enjoy the strong winds of the east coast, while surfers have perfect conditions in the south of the island.
-For the kids, there are numerous theme parks and water parks that guarantee a cooling day out for the whole family.
+Water sports are another popular attraction, and windsurfers and kite surfers will enjoy the strong winds of the east coast, while surfers have perfect conditions in the south of the island.
+For the kids, there are many theme parks and water parks that guarantee a cooling day out for the whole family.

 Getting around Tenerife for sightseeing excursions or days of beach hopping is easy; almost every attraction on the island can be reached in under an hour by bus.
-There are plenty of metered taxis available in the resorts and a good, cheap bus service operates around the resorts and between all the main towns on the island.
-Local car rental companies have offices in all the main resorts and are good value and popular with those wanting to explore the north of the island.
+Plenty of metered taxis are available in the resorts and a good, cheap bus service operates around the resorts and between all the main towns on the island.
+Local car rental companies have offices in all the main resorts and are good value and popular with those who want to explore the north of the island.

 Attractions